Take A Tour Of The Most Beautiful College Campus In New York City

 We passed by another tour when we were walking.
 The lion is Columbia's mascot and is the name of their teams.

-The campus' physical fitness center is located underground.
+The campus' physical fitness centre is located underground.
 Students have to complete a gym credit and pass a swim test before graduating.

 Havemeyer Hall is home to Columbia's chemistry department and is one of the oldest buildings on campus.
 It's famous for one of its classrooms, room 309, which has served as a set for several Hollywood movies, including 'Spiderman.'